2020–21 III liga

-The 2020–21 III liga was the 13th season of the fourth tier domestic division in the Polish football league system since its establishment in 2008 under its current title (III liga) and the 5th season under its current league division format.
+The 2020–21 III liga season was the 13th edition of the fourth tier domestic division in the Polish football league system since its establishment in 2008 under its current title (III liga) and the 5th season under its current league division format.

 The competition was contested by 84 clubs split geographically across 4 groups, with the winners of each group gaining promotion to the II liga.
 The season was played in a round-robin tournament.
 It began in August 2020 and ended in June 2021.
 The teams included semi-professional clubs (although a few are professional) and the reserve teams of professional clubs.

 From October 17, 2020, due to the COVID-19 pandemic restrictions, all III liga football matches take place behind closed doors without any spectators.

 Format

 84 teams are divided into four groups according to geographical criteria: